PoliticalGraveyard.com

 Relatives: Uncle of Thomas Ray Hamer.

 Hamer, Thomas Ray (1864-1950) — also known as Thomas R. Hamer — of St. Anthony, Fremont County, Idaho.
 Born in Vermont, Fulton County, Ill., May 4, 1864.
-Son of Thomas Hamer.
 Republican.
 Lawyer; member of Idaho state house of representatives, 1896; served in the U.S. Army during the Spanish-American War; U.S. Representative from Idaho at-large, 1909-11; served in the U.S. Army during World War I. Died, from heart disease, in Butler Rest Home in Phoenix, Maricopa County, Ariz., December 22, 1950 (age 86 years, 232 days).
-Cremated.
+Cremated at Greenwood Memory Lawn Cemetery, Phoenix, Ariz.

-Relatives: Nephew of Thomas Lyon Hamer.
+Relatives: Son of Thomas Hamer; nephew of Thomas Lyon Hamer.

 Hamerl, Joseph — of Brooklyn, Kings County, N.Y.
+Socialist.
 Social Democratic candidate for New York state assembly from Kings County 14th District, 1904.
 Burial location unknown.

 Hamerman, Joseph (b.
 1886) — of Manhattan, New York County, N.Y.
 Born in New York, New York County, N.Y., November 4, 1886.
 Democrat.
 Lawyer; member of New York state assembly from New York County 8th District, 1933-35.
 Burial location unknown.

-Hamerski, Lambert — of Homer, Winona County, Minn.
+Hamerski, Lambert J. — of Homer, Winona County, Minn.; Winona, Winona County, Minn.
 Democrat.
-Delegate to Democratic National Convention from Minnesota, 1956.
-Still living as of 1956.
+Delegate to Democratic National Convention from Minnesota, 1956; postmaster at Winona, Minn., 1965-80 (acting, 1965-67).
+Presumed deceased.
+Burial location unknown.

 Hamersley, William James — also known as William J. Hamersley — of Hartford, Hartford County, Conn.
 Democrat.
-Lawyer; mayor of Hartford, Conn., 1853-54, 1862-64; defeated, 1864, 1876 (Citizens).
+Lawyer; mayor of Hartford, Conn., 1853-54, 1862-64; defeated, 1864, 1876 (Citizens); postmaster at Hartford, Conn., 1853-61.
 Burial location unknown.

 Hamersly, Marge — of Northwood, Worth County, Iowa.
 Republican.
 Delegate to Republican National Convention from Minnesota, 1972.
 Female.
 Still living as of 1972.